 The Graduate School visitation programs are designed to encourage students, especially under-represented students, to pursue advanced degrees.
 The Graduate School partners with feeder schools, HBCUs, colleges and universities across the nation, as well as national minority organizations to identify prospective talent to participate in the programs.
 Admittance into the programs are based on academic merit and faculty endorsement.
 This process facilitates recruitment of highly qualified and motivated students.

 The Visit NC State Program is hosted during the fall and spring semester.
 Participants are selected from our feeder and articulation agreement partners as well as NC State University graduate faculty.
-The 2012 Fall Visit NC State Program is October 28-30, 2012 and 2013 Spring Visit NC State Program is February 10-12, 2013.
-Both programs will be at the McKimmon Center.
-See the flyer for additional information.
+The 2013 Fall Visit NC State Program is October 27-29, 2013 and 2014 Spring Visit NC State Program is February 16-18, 2014.
+Both programs will be at The Institute for Emerging Issues (Hunt Library).

 Feeder and Articulation Agreement Partners